AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

 * ``cat`` dumps the contents of a file straight to the screen - sometimes useful when looking at small things.

-.. exercise:: Shell-9: Read our Ngrams dataset README files
+.. exercise:: Shell-9: Practice looking at README files
    :class: exercise-ngrams

    (Part of a series: :doc:`ngrams </triton/tut/exercises-ngrams>`)

-   "README" files are simple text file documentation, which it's good to include with your data.
-Check out the README files within ``/scratch/shareddata/teaching/gutenberg-fiction/``.
+   "README" files are simple text file documentation, which is good to include with your data.
+Once you get new data, it's good to look at README files to get oriented.
+Check out the README files within the Gutenberg Fiction dataset located at ``/scratch/shareddata/teaching/gutenberg-fiction/`` (again: you'll download your own copy of this later)

    .. solution::

+      We haven't given you the exact file paths, so you need to use ``ls`` some to find them.
+(You can also push TAB twice to tab-complete, which lists what is in a directory.
+Then, type a few characters and push TAB again and it'll fill in the path for you.
+This is a fast way to explore directories.)

       ::

+	 $ ls /scratch/shareddata/teaching/gutenberg-fiction/
+	 $ ls /scratch/shareddata/teaching/gutenberg-fiction/Gutenberg-Fiction/
 	 $ less /scratch/shareddata/teaching/gutenberg-fiction/Gutenberg-Fiction/README.md
 	 $ less /scratch/shareddata/teaching/gutenberg-fiction/Gutenberg-Fiction-first100/README

-.. exercise:: Shell-9: Create a new file and show its contents
+.. exercise:: Shell-10: Create a new file and show its contents

   Create a new file ``poem.txt``.
 Write some poem in it.
 View the contents of the file.